ibm-cloud-docs/cis/best-practices.md

 # Best practices for {{site.data.keyword.cis_short_notm}} setup
 {: #best-practices-for-cis-setup}

 Because {{site.data.keyword.cis_full}} is positioned at the edge of your network, you’ll need to take a few steps to guarantee a smooth integration with your {{site.data.keyword.cis_short_notm}} services.
-Here are some recommended best practices for integrating {{site.data.keyword.cis_short_notm}} with your origin servers.
+Consider these recommended best practices for integrating {{site.data.keyword.cis_short_notm}} with your origin servers.
 {: shortdesc}

 You can do these steps either before or after you change your DNS and activate our proxy service.
 These recommendations allow {{site.data.keyword.cis_short_notm}} to connect to your origin servers properly.
 They’ll help you prevent any issues with API or HTTPS traffic, and help your logs capture the correct IP addresses of your customers, rather than the protective {{site.data.keyword.cis_short_notm}} IP addresses.

-Here’s what you’ll need to set up:
+Here’s what you need to set up:

 * Restore the originating IPs of your customers
 * Incorporate {{site.data.keyword.cis_short_notm}} IP addresses
-* Make sure your security settings don't interfere with API traffic
+* Make sure that your security settings don't interfere with API traffic
 * Configure your security settings as strictly as possible

 ## Best practice 1: Know how to restore the originating IPs of your customers